3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-index.rst

 ^^^^^^^^^^^^^^^^

-The Importer/Exporter allows the user to manually activate or deactivate indexes on predefined tables of the 3D City Database schema, and to check their status.
+The Importer/Exporter allows the user to manually activate or deactivate indexes on predefined tables of the 3D City Database schema and to check their status.

 .. figure:: /media/impexp_gui_managing_indexes_fig.png